 Division 3 Social: Psychology 660, Social Psychology; Psychology 643, Research Methods; Psychology 642, Correlation and Regression; 3 upper-level Div III seminars; Div III brownbag (891) each semester

-Division 3 Concentration in the Psychology of Peace and Violence: Basic Division 3 requirements, plus two core courses in the Concentraion (Fall, Core Course I, Psycho-Social Approaches to Group Conflict; Spring, Core Course II: Improving group relations); upper-level seminar in the concentration (or, with permission, in a relevant area in psychology or another discipline; internship in a field setting (see the Peace Concentration website)
+Division 3 Concentration in the Psychology of Peace and Violence: Basic Division 3 requirements, plus two core courses in the Concentraion (Fall, Core Course I, Roots of Group Conflict; Spring, Core Course II: Improving group relations); upper-level seminar in the concentration (or, with permission, in a relevant area in psychology or another discipline; internship in a field setting (see the Peace Concentration website)

 Division 4 Clinical (see the Clinical Area website for more details)